Care for Limb Loss or Amputation

 We can help you adjust to life after amputation and achieve your full potential.
 Our experts work closely with you, your family, and caregivers throughout the entire rehabilitation process.
 Depending on your needs, your team may include specialists in physical medicine and rehabilitation, physical and occupational therapy, speech–language pathology, psychology, social work, and vocational rehabilitation.

 We help you come to terms with life after limb loss, find the prosthetic that best fits your lifestyle, and help you to master its use.

 Your inpatient and outpatient care is supervised by a rehabilitation physician, known as a physiatrist.
 Dr. Jeffrey M. Cohen is the primary physician for our limb loss program.
 He is joined by Dr. Amit K. Bansal and Dr. Jeffrey S. Fine.

 Inpatient Limb Loss Rehabilitation

 While in the hospital, you receive care through our integrated inpatient rehabilitation program.
 Working with you to understand your needs and goals for recovery, our team develops a plan to help you recover your maximum level of functioning after amputation, both quickly and safely.

 After being discharged from the hospital, our outpatient team, which includes physical and occupational therapists, speech–language pathologists, psychologists, vocational counselors, nurses, physiatrists, and social workers, can help you adjust to life with a prosthetic at home, work, school, and in recreational settings.
 Our therapists work with you to improve your strength and coordination, and to increase your activity levels while managing pain after limb loss.

-Some of our outpatient services are provided at Rusk Rehabilitation's state-of-the-art facilities at NYU Langone’s Ambulatory Care Center.
+Some of our outpatient services are provided at the following Rusk facilities:

 Prosthetic Training Programs